Sagelt/Dungeon-World/README.md

 You'll find the entire text of the game, broken up by chapter, here.
 The text is formatted in XML designed to be consumed by InDesign.
 Forgive any odd formatting or bad style, that's usually a concession to InDesign.

+The InDesign files are also available here.
+They're not guaranteed to work since the InDesign file format uses fully qualified paths.
+The layout files make use of proprietary fonts, so some fonts may not load.
+The art used in the printed version of the game is not included.

 ## License
 See the LICENSE file for the full details, but here's the basics: you're free to use this text any way you like so long as you credit the authors.